end2endzone/end2endzone-hugo/content/blog/2016-01-28-demystifying-rc-transmitter-mixing.md

 ---
 # Introduction
-If you look on the internet for &quot;mixing&quot;, you will usually find posts and articles of people asking for things like &quot;what is the best mix I should use for this or that&quot; which I think is not helpful.
+If you look on the internet for "mixing", you will usually find posts and articles of people asking for things like "what is the best mix I should use for this or that" which I think is not helpful.
 I think it is far more helpful to actually understand what mixing is and how it can help you improve your skills as a pilot.
 Lately I wanted to understand how mixing could help me in a personal project.
 I took this opportunity to learn something new and try to demystifying RC Transmitter Mixing.

 <!--more-->